Arthur Nordenswan: Military career

 Nordenswan was commissioned as an officer in 1902 and was assigned to Svea Life Guards (I 1) as a second lieutenant the same year.
 He became a lieutenant there in 1905.
 Nordenswan was promoted to captain in 1916 and served in Västernorrland Regiment (I 28) in 1921.
 He was promoted to major and served in Norrbotten Regiment (I 19) in 1926 and was promoted to lieutenant colonel in 1930 and served in Skaraborg Regiment (I 9) in 1932.

 Nordenswan was commanding officer of the Swedish troops in the Territory of the Saar Basin in connection with the referendum in 1935.
-He was then promoted to colonel and served as commanding officer of Skaraborg Regiment from 1935 to 1942.
+He was then promoted to colonel and served as commanding officer of the Skaraborg Regiment from 1935 to 1942.
 During 1940 Nordenswan became colonel in the Finnish Army and commanded the Swedish Volunteer Corps' battlegroup at the Salla Front during the Winter War in Finland.

 Sports career

-In 1912 he won the silver medal as member of the Swedish team in the team 50 metre small-bore rifle competition.
-In the 50 metre rifle, prone event he finished 16th and in the 25 metre small-bore rifle competition he finished 28th.
+In 1912, he won the silver medal as a member of the Swedish team in the team 50 metre small-bore rifle competition.
+In the 50 metre rifle, prone event he finished 16th, and in the 25 metre small-bore rifle competition he finished 28th.

 Personal life

-In 1909 he married Inez Kjerner (born 1883), the daughter of Doctor of Medicine Karl Kjerner and Emelie Magnell.
+In 1909, he married Inez Kjerner (born 1883), the daughter of Doctor of Medicine Karl Kjerner and Emelie Magnell.
 They divorced and in 1918 Nordenswan married Ruth Persson (1893–1975), the daughter of farmer Peter Persson and Anna Eriksson.